flash-oss/allserver/README.md

 Make sure all the methods in your `.proto` file reply at least three properties: `success, code, message`.
 Otherwise, the server won't start and will throw an error.

+Also, for now, you need to add these [mandatory declarations](https://github.com/flash-oss/allserver/blob/814dbc0cf97069bee338dea7e4b7257b5a9a6f8e/mandatory.proto) to your `.proto` file.

 ```js
 const { Allserver, GrpcTransport } = require("allserver");